Other published data

 You can also view the data for total amount spent by all MPs on the drop down box on the 'Your MP' page.
 This is what is published in each downloadable spreadsheet:

 - Total spend spreadsheet – the total amount spent by each MP for each of their budgets; accommodation, office costs, staffing, travel and subsistence and landlord information.
+Click here to access the total spend spreadsheet for 2016-17.

 - Other data – information for all MPs on staff roles in each office, employment of connected parties, MP salaries, loan information and contingency payments.